 According to Animoto’s 2020 survey of 1000 consumers, 58% of people said that they visit a brand’s social pages before visiting their website.
 This is an increase of 81% from the previous year.
 When these consumers visit your social pages, it’s the organic content you’ve shared that they’ll see.

 Don’t forget too, organic social posting is completely free!
 Not only this, but organic social posting demonstrates your brands willingness to produce content that your audience can find useful.

-How do I use organic content for the DCX?
+How do I begin an organic content strategy for the DCX?

-When deciding on content for the DCX, i.e. content that is specific to the experiences of your unique audience, we like to bring it back to our structure of content relevancy.
+When deciding on an organic content strategy for the DCX, i.e. content that is specific to the experiences of your unique audience, we like to bring it back to our structure of content relevancy.
 In your content, you want to do at least 1 of 4 things;

 With educational content, this should be relevant to the industry you’re in and relevant to your brand.
 You can educate your audience on issues that they may not even know they have, so then instantly you’re providing them with the solution to their problem.

 Content Ideas to Educate: